nickbaldwin-monster/adinfo/readme.md

 ## capabilities todo

+Deal with upcoming change in source of data!
+- need to understand how/when this is happening

+Fixes:
+- 2 fields not being displayed: id and provider code
+- display seo url in expanded details
+- deal with locations etc better

 Data in table:
 - copy info to clipboard
 - add further info into jobs - for display in extended section
-- deal with locations etc better
+  - now id?
 - other dates?

 Associate results with data: